johngrogg/coding-standards/general-guidelines.md

 The recommended language for all new systems is [Golang](https://golang.org/).
 Alternatives can be considered on a case by case basis, but the assumption will be that systems are implemented using Go.
 See the [Core Platform - Choosing a Stack](https://docs.google.com/document/d/1C1bhLA8yYqx34RpyzoSfvC6d-aQzk29i0hwftBqMlNs/edit?usp=sharing) document for more details about the process that was involved with selecting Go.

 ## Version Management
 Specific application of version numbers will vary by product (for instance, a product that is continuously deployed will likely have relative versioning applied, where as a manually deployed application may have strict manual versioning).
-In general, versioning shoudl follow the [SemVer](https://semver.org/) pattern.
+In general, versioning should follow the [SemVer](https://semver.org/) pattern.
 This allows for easy recognition of the scale of changes in the most recent release (whether it included breaking changes, new features, or bug fixes).
 Product Management will work in coordination with the Engineering Team to tag tickets with an appropriate version in order to ease communication of new releases.